 All the music you ever create will be in one of these 4 categories.

-We’re going to get into it, right after the intro
+We’re going to get into it down below.

 Rap Content Type 1: Real Life Content